sertansenturk/makam_recognition_experiments/README.md

 > Karakurt, A., Şentürk S., & Serra X. (2016).
 [MORTY: A Toolbox for Mode Recognition and Tonic Identification](http://mtg.upf.edu/node/3538).
 3rd International Digital Libraries for Musicology Workshop.
 New York, USA

 Please cite the paper above, if you are using the contents of this repository for your works.
+The companion page of the paper is accesible via the [CompMusic website](http://compmusic.upf.edu/node/319).

 ### Structure of the Repository